kalrich/SE-498-Project-26-Spring/README.md

 # Marvel•ous Reads

-> A Marvel + Books themed web application — SE-498 Software Engineering Capstone, Spring 2026
+> Marvel-themed comic discovery and reading tracker — SE-498 Software Engineering Capstone, Spring 2026

-Marvel•ous Reads is a full-stack comic and book tracking platform themed around Marvel Comics and characters.
-Users can browse comics, organize reading shelves, track progress, and receive recommendations.
+Marvel•ous Reads is a full-stack web application for browsing Marvel-style comics, organizing a personal comic library, tracking reading progress, checking comics out and returning them, favoriting comics, writing reviews, and exploring Marvel character content.

+The project is implemented as an ASP.NET Core MVC WebServer that communicates with an ASP.NET Core Web API backed by PostgreSQL.

 ---